JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 	```

 Log transformation
 	To deal with the high skewness value we transformed to log10 the target variable.
+By performing  the logarithmic transformation 	we intend to remove and deal with the skewness therefore  increase the accuracy of the models that will be created